-Binding posts are typically found on; speakers, receivers, high-voltage test equipment and various test and measurement hand held devices.
+Binding post terminals are typically found on; speakers, receivers, high-voltage test equipment and various test and measurement hand held devices.

 Dual Sockets are simply two sockets together that make it safer to plug in two wires with no chance of stray wire strands creating a short across contacts.
 Similarly, dual binding posts are two posts together that commonly have a dual plug inserted.

-Where are dual Banana Sockets and posts commonly used?
+Where are dual Banana Sockets (Jacks) and posts commonly used?

 Dual Banana Sockets and posts are typically found in amplifiers or speakers that use traditional binding posts.
 Dual double binding post with BNC connectors are used for miniature-to-subminiature coaxial cable in radio, television, and other radio-frequency electronic equipment, test instruments such as automotive oscilloscopes, and video signals.

 Banana sockets are a common and important component in many electrical applications.
 Joining wires and leads to equipment correctly is invaluable for safety and performance.
 Be sure to choose the correct; type, terminal style, colour and size for your electrical application.
 If you are still unsure after reading our guide please get in contact and we’ll be happy to advise you.

 Click any of the images below and discover specific information based on the following topics;